How to Master Adhesive Selection for Industrial Applications

 Experience since the 1990s shows that manual application often leads to bond failure due to inconsistent volume.

-Using professional application equipment like pneumatic applicators ensures a consistent 3mm bead delivery across the entire joint.
+Using professional application equipment, such as pneumatic applicators, ensures a consistent 3mm bead delivery across the entire joint.

 Reliable results depend on the use of high-performance 50ml or 400ml cartridges that maintain the correct mix ratio.

-If the ratio fluctuates by even 5%, the resulting polymer matrix may fail to reach its 3000 cps viscosity target.
+If the ratio fluctuates by even 5%, the resulting polymer matrix may fail to reach its target viscosity of 3000 cps.

 Surface Preparation and Cleaning